arcadiapage/arcadiapage.github.io/_drafts/what-is-personal-growth-and-individuation-like-for-infps.md

 What stands out to me about these stories is that as the INFP character honestly faces their inner darkness, their personality becomes more whole.
 They reaffirm their current gifts while reclaiming the abilities they had lost sight of while gaining loving awareness and acceptance of their deepest personal pitfalls.

 However, this intense inner growth isn't purely the stuff of fiction.
 It matches the process of psychological integration, which Carl Jung called [Individuation](https://en.m.wikipedia.org/wiki/Individuation).
-Individuation corresponds with the concept of [Self-Actualization](https://www.verywellmind.com/characteristics-of-self-actualized-people-2795963) introduced by Abraham Maslow.
+Individuation corresponds with the concept of [Self-Actualization](https://www.verywellmind.com/characteristics-of-self-actualized-people-2795963) introduced by psychologist Abraham Maslow.

 Individuation is important because it's through this process that we begin to see the flaws not only in the stories we've created about ourselves but also in the stories others have created about us.
 It's about no longer letting our fears and the shape-shifting opinions of others form our identity.
-It also involves approaching the rejected parts of our inner selves (AKA the Shadow) with love and care.
+It also involves approaching the rejected parts of our inner selves (AKA [the Shadow](https://arcadiapage.com/2022-10-28-why-shadow-work-helped-me-to-find-healing-from-my-infp-burnout/) with love and care.

 Individuation is about becoming more of yourself and being intentional about which external influences and memories you will allow to mold who you are.